MasterAI-EAM/MatEmbedding/README.md

 - [ ] Word2vec material names (pairs with similarity scores) - support supervised training [prepared by Yuwei]
 - [ ] title and abstracts - support supervised training & unsupervised training [prepared by Yuwei]
 - [x] Wiki material formula, names, and description - support supervised & unsupervised training [prepared by Nan]

+## Metrics/Datasets for evaluation:
+- [ ] Anistropy (a relative value.
+Use sentence corpus, for example, description list, or material name list)
+- [x] 100 material names (50 similar, 50 not similar)
+- [x] thermoelectric zT, use rank correlation

+## Experiments to do:
+train MatBERT with Wiki data